CintraAI/code-chunker/README.md

 We welcome contributions from the community, whether it's through reporting bugs, submitting feature requests, or sending pull requests.
 Please check the CONTRIBUTING.md file for more details on how to contribute to the project.

 ## License
-This project is licensed under the Apache 2.0 license.
+This project is licensed under the MIT license.
 See the License file for details

 ## Acknowledgments
 - This project utilizes the tree-sitter project for parsing code.